Guitarheroua/boardgames-translations/FoggyIsland/language/en/ComponentsAndTerminologyPage.md

 ### The Line

-The Line of 3 or more character tokens, that locate side by side horizontaly, verticaly or diagonaly.
+The Line of 3 or more character tokens, that locate side by side horizontally, vertically or diagonally.
 The Line of tokens, that breaks by one or more white tokens (Princesses Rabbits) or enemy tokens does not consider as a Line.

 ![lines]